 The Portland metropolitan area is considered a progressive and environmentally-conscious community, and shares the relaxed lifestyle of the West Coast.
 The total metropolitan Portland area has a population of around 2 million people, making it the 19th largest in the USA.

 Exchange Visitors who meet our English proficiency requirement can enroll in our integrated program for either one semester or one full academic year.

 - Note: Exchange visitors who do not meet our English proficiency requirement may instead study in our intensive English Language Institute (ELI).

-After you have been nominated by your home institution, please fill out the Exchange Visitor Application Form and email with the required supporting documentation to Stephen Prag.
+After you have been nominated by your home institution, please complete the Exchange Visitor Online Application / Application Checklist.

 Integrated Program Course Calendar

 Full Academic Year — late August to mid-May, (holiday break from mid-December to late January)